alastairtree/LazyCache/README.md

 # Lazy Cache #

 Lazy cache is a simple in-memory caching service.
-It has a developer friendly generics based API, and providing a thread safe cache implementation that  guarantees to only execute your cachable delegates once (it's lazy!).
-Under the hood it leverages ObjectCache and Lazy<T> to provide performance and reliability in heavy load scenarios
+It has a developer friendly generics based API, and provides a thread safe cache implementation that guarantees to only execute your cachable delegates once (it's lazy!).
+Under the hood it leverages ObjectCache and Lazy<T> to provide performance and reliability in heavy load scenarios.

 ## Download ##